alien260093/Moodboard-Website/README.md

 ### Implement and Testing of the login function
 I'm going to implement the login algorithm in Spyder - I've attatched a copy of the code and how it runs(Login algorithm code).
-In regards to how the algorithm should operate, I've attatched a flowchart of the basic process(login algorithm flowchart) and a flowchart of how the code runs(Flowchart for Login Code - upload friday).
+In regards to how the algorithm should operate, I've attatched a flowchart of the basic process(login algorithm flowchart)).

 ### Test Cases